ASFHyP3/hyp3-srg/README.md

     ++process [WORKFLOW_NAME] \
     [WORKFLOW_ARGS]
 ```

+### Back-projection
+The `back_projection` processing type produces geocoded SLCs for raw S1 data.
+The workflow takes a list of Level-0 S1 granule names and outputs them as geocoded SLCs (GSLCs).
-Here is an example command for the `back_projection` workflow:
+An example command for the `back_projection` workflow is:
 ```bash
 docker run -it --rm \
     -e EARTHDATA_USERNAME=[YOUR_USERNAME_HERE] \